Jho Low: 1Malaysia Development Berhad scandal

-Career as a fugitive
+As a fugitive

 Low is believed to be residing in China where he secretly travels extensively through major cities.
 In November 2020, Al Jazeera reported that Low was currently living in Macau, in "a house owned by a senior member of the Chinese Communist Party."
 He has managed to travel freely despite the Malaysian police submitting an Interpol red notice.
 The Chinese government has denied harboring Low, although he was allegedly filmed at Shanghai Disneyland on Christmas Eve 2019 on a witness's cellphone.

 In May 2023, Malaysian Prime Minister Anwar Ibrahim said that his government was collaborating with many countries to expedite Low’s extradition back to Malaysia.
 That same month, Al Jazeera reported that the Malaysian Anti-Corruption Commission (MACC) believed Low was still hiding in Macau.

-In November 2024 Najib Razak's lawyer claimed Low could be hiding in Myanmar under the protection of the ruling junta.
+In November 2024 Najib Razak's lawyer claimed Low could be hiding in Myanmar under the protection of the ruling regime.

-According to investigative journalism outlet, Brazen, as of 2025, Low is allegedly living in Shanghai with a forged Australian passport under the name "Veis Constantinos Achilles".
+According to investigative journalism outlet, Project Brazen, as of 2025, Low is alleged to live in Shanghai with a forged Australian passport under the name "Veis Constantinos Achilles".